linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 > ![tips](icon/tips.svg)Tips: You can also set your favorite picture as wallpaper in an image viewer.

 ### Set Screensaver
-The screensaver was used to protect the monitor before, but now it is mainly for protecting personal privacy from peering.
+The screensaver was used to protect the kinescope before, but now it is mainly for protecting personal privacy from peering.

 1. Right-click the desktop.
 2. Click **Wallpaper and Screensaver**, and select **Screensaver** to preview all the screensavers.